wwkimball/rspec-puppet-yaml/README.md

 # rspec-puppet-yaml

 This gem enables Puppet module authors to write RSpec unit tests as YAML instead of Ruby (omitting the single, trivial line of code necessary to pass your YAML to RSpec).
-If you're more comfortable with YAML than Ruby, or are looking for a way to automate RSpec test generation and find YAML easier to serialize into than RSpec, then you'll want this gem.
+If you're more comfortable with YAML than Ruby, then you'll want this gem.

 ## Installation